 Marriage contracts (antenuptial contracts) and civil union contracts are notarial acts that stipulate the specific rules governing the property of the spouses.
 They allow couples to choose a matrimonial regime adapted to their situation, because otherwise they are automatically subject to the partnership of acquests regime.
 They may also include gifts, as determined by the spouses.

-A marriage contract defines who owns and administers property under the matrimonial regime chosen.
+marriage contract defines who owns and administers property under the matrimonial regime chosen.
 It also makes it possible to decide how property that is not part of the family patrimony is to be divided in the event of:

 If you don't draw up an antenuptial agreement in South Africa then your marriage automatically defaults to "in community of property", and the state assumes that all assets and liabilities will be shared.
 There are pros and cons for this type of marriage.